Lawrence F. O'Brien III

 Mr. O’Brien served as a member of the Carter Administration Treasury Department from 1977-1979.
 He worked with the Congress and various Executive Branch departments on legislative matters involving income, estate, excise and energy taxes, trade and domestic finance issues.

-Mr. O’Brien is a past President, a founding incorporator, and an original and still serving board member of the Foundation for the National Archives of the United States, a tax-exempt charitable and educational organization affiliated with the National Archives in Washington, D.C.
-The “Lawrence F. O’Brien Gallery,” the Archives’ display space for major temporary exhibits, was dedicated and opened in the National Archives building in 2004 and is named in memory of Mr. O’Brien’s deceased father.
+Mr. O’Brien is a founding incorporator, a past president and an original and still serving board member of the National Archives Foundation, a tax-exempt charitable and educational organization affiliated with the National Archives in Washington, D.C.
+The “Lawrence F. O’Brien Gallery,” the Archives’ display space its for major temporary exhibits, was dedicated and opened in the National Archives building in 2004 and is named in memory of Mr. O’Brien’s deceased father.

 Mr. O’Brien received a B.A. degree with honors from Harvard College in 1967 and a J.D. degree from Columbia University School of Law in 1972.
-He served a 13-month tour of duty in Vietnam with the U.S. Army in 1969-1970 and was awarded the Bronze Star.
+He served a 13-month tour of duty in Viet-Nam with the U.S. Army in 1969-1970 and was awarded the Bronze Star.
 He is a native of Springfield, Massachusetts.